 3 Things to Know About Exemplary Damages in Texas

-Exemplary damages, also known as punitive damages, are those available in a lawsuit to punish a defendant for their fraudulent, malicious, or grossly negligent misbehavior that causes another person to suffer serious or catastrophic injuries.
-Although exemplary damages are available in Texas, just as they are in every other state, Texas laws and many appeals courts are not always receptive to the idea of punitive damages.
+According to Chapter 41 of the Texas Civil Practice and Remedies Code exemplary damages, also known as punitive damages, are those available in a lawsuit to punish a defendant for their fraudulent, malicious, or grossly negligent misbehavior that causes another person to suffer serious or catastrophic injuries.

 To help you understand more about this type of compensation, our Austin personal injury lawyers at the Law Offices of Vic Feazell, P.C. have listed 3 things you should know about Texas punitive damages: